-Status of the remote: ONLINE.
+Status of the remote: UP

 The Utah Amateur Radio Club operates a remotely-controlled

 HF transceiver at a site in grid square DM39 near Leamington, Utah, in Juab County between Nephi and Delta.

 UARC members can use this remote to operate on many HF bands.

 The UARC HF Remote utilizes the software framework from the web site http://remotehams.com .
 You must register using your call sign, not any other nickname, then read the following rules:

 Guidelines for use of the UARC remote HF radio

 Given understanding and acceptance of the rules, please request access permission from the HF Remote Manager (which is the current UARC President, Morris Farmer, AD7SR) by sending e-mail to firstname.lastname@example.org.